 A Bible study leader will often say “in order to understand this verse I need to tell you about the background to this passage.”
 The leader then describes pagan religion in Ephesus, or farming practices in Palestine, or shame and honour in the Roman empire, and everyone comes to a better understanding of the passage.
 This is important.
 If I am reading the apostle John as if he were some white guy sitting in a cubicle in Saskatoon, I am going to seriously misunderstand his gospel.
 Continue reading The Limits of Bible Background→

-Are you interested in foreign missions?
+Are you interested in cross cultural missions?
 EMC Missions is currently recruiting for the following fields:

 Minga Guazú, Paraguay

-Many of the national Parguayans in the neighbourhoods of Minga Guazú, a city near the border with Brazil, are unreached by the Gospel and do not have an active church.
-Many of these communities have a few believers who are often open to and desire a Bible study in their homes, which has proven to be an effective way to reach the community.
-Continue reading Jerusalem, Judea, and Samaria and the Ends of the World→
+Many of the national Paraguayans in the neighbourhoods of Minga Guazú are unreached by the Gospel and do not have an active church.
+Often the communities have a few believers who are open to and desire a Bible study in their homes.
+This has proven to be an effective way to reach the community.
+Continue reading Jerusalem, Judea and Samaria, and the Ends of the World→

 Susie Thiessen passed away suddenly after a short illness at the Health Sciences Centre in Winnipeg, Man., at age 89.
 God granted her dearest wish to be with Himself and her husband Peter for Christmas.
 Continue reading Obituary: Susie Thiessen→

 Peter J. Thiessen passed into the presence of his heavenly Father on Dec.
 8, 2018, at the Portage General Hospital at the age of 87.